elapse-app/elapse-android/README.md

 - Fixed white screens on the world skills and upcoming signature events pages
 - Fixed handling cases where a team is not included in the teams list but is in the schedule
 - Fixed issue with onboarding navigation
-- Fixed loading data proir checking state of user login
+- Fixed loading data prior checking state of user login
 - Fixed AWP % not rounding
 - Fixed various other bugs, formatting errors, and typos
 </details>